Frequently Asked Questions

 Back to the top

-Q: What methods can I use to cast my patients feet?
+Q: What methods can I use to cast my patients' feet?

 Q: What is a Pedorthist?

-A: Our staff of Canadian Board Certified Pedorthists and Technicians is a highly qualified team of individuals, ready to help you.
+A: Our staff of Canadian-Board Certified Pedorthists and Technicians is a highly qualified team of individuals, ready to help you.
 As Pedorthists, we specialize in the foot and lower limb mechanics of the human body.
 Our pedorthists first possess a Bachelors Degree in Kinesiology or Health Sciences, and then follow an extensive in-house residency program.
-Upon completion, these individuals must successfully complete examination by the College of Pedorthics Canada and be members in good standing of the Pedorthic Association Of Canada to become certified.
-For more information on pedorthics, visit www.pedorthics.ca .

 Back to the top